-Editor's note: Whether additional RITI information is processed by the 3GPP system is FFS.

-12e.
+The Authorisation Data may contain authorized operations and necessary information applicable to existing or future PDU sessions, which influence SMF decisions for traffic of PDU sessions.

+Because secondary authentication can be re-initiated at any time by SMF or USS/UTM after initial authentication, authorized operations and necessary information can be applicable to both existing and future PDU sessions.

+The authorized operations may indicate to disable all connectivity of the UAV except for the connectivity to UTM based on necessary information contained in response information, which can be dedicated DNN of USS/UTM, combination of DNN and S-NSSAI of USS/UTM, or traffic filtering information (e.g. 5 Tuple).
+For example:

+The UAV may establish a PDU session with dedicated DNN for C2 communication which contains one QoS flow to USS/UTM and another QoS flow to UAVC, and may establish other PDU sessions with common DNN for other purposes, based on received authorized operations and necessary information, the SMF may only keep the QoS flow to USS/UTM and disable all other PDU sessions and QoS flows.

+The UAV may establish a PDU session with common DNN for C2 communication and other purposes, based on received authorized operations and necessary information, the SMF may only keep the QoS flow to USS/UTM and disable all other QoS flows in this PDU session.

+13e.
 The USS/UTM sends a UAV Operation Accept to the UFES containing the Authorization Data and RITI.
-The Authorization data may include the authorized UAV and UAV controller pairing information, e.g. including the ID of the UAV controller with which the UAV allows to match or the ID of UAV for which the UAV controller allows to control.

-12f.
-The UFES sends a UAV Operation Accept to the USS containing the Authorization Data and RITI.
+13f.
+The UFES sends a UAV Operation Accept to the SMF containing the Authorization Data and RITI.
 The UFES may store the correspondence between the CAA-Level UAV ID, the 3GPP UAV ID, the Authorization Data, and the RITI.

-13. [Optional, alternative option 1 and to option 2 defined in steps 10-12] This option relies on the signaling support for secondary PDU session authentication to authorize the pairing of UAV controller and UAV and for UAV flight authorization by the UTM/USS.
+14. [Optional, alternative option 2 to option 1 defined in steps 13] This option relies on the signaling support for secondary PDU session authentication to authorize the pairing of networked UAV controller and UAV and for UAV flight authorization by the USS/UTM.
 The SMF trigger the secondary authorization/authentication of the PDU session during the PDU Session establishment.
-The information exchanged between UAV and USS/UTM for authorization for pairing UAV controller and UAV can refer to step 8.
+The information exchanged between UAV, SMF, and USS/UTM for authorization for pairing networked UAV controller and UAV can refer to step 13.

-Editor's note: The information provided by the UE may be transparent to the SMF and provided directly to the USS/UTM, or may contain some parameters that the SMF verifies/augments (e.g. location) based on the UAV subscription before triggering the authentication/authorization towards the USS/UTM.
+Editor's note: It is FFS and needs to be verified with the aviation community whether it is a reasonable assumption to expect that USS/UTM supports Diameter/EAP-based authentication mechanisms

-Editor's note: Whether an actual authentication takes place depends on the security solutions defined for the communication between the UAV and the USS.
+Editor's note: Whether an actual authentication takes place depends on the security solutions defined for the communication between the UAV and the USS/UTM.

-14. The SMF configure user plane connectivity for UAV to UAV Controller communication based on information that the USS may provide (e.g. policies and/or traffic filters) to enable user plane connectivity between the UAV and the UAV controller.
+15. The SMF configure user plane connectivity for UAV to networked UAV Controller communication based on information that the USS may provide (e.g. policies and/or traffic filters) to enable user plane connectivity between the UAV and the UAV controller.

 NOTE 8: This may be performed via PCF if the USS acts as an AF and provides connectivity policies via PCF, or via the UFES.

-15. The PDU session establishment succeeds only upon indication from the USS that either step 12 or 13 succeeded.
+16. The PDU session establishment succeeds only upon indication from the USS/UTM that either step 13 or 14 succeeded.
 The SMF forwards the RITI to the UAV within the PCO of the session management message.

 Editor's note: The details of the exchange of aviation level information such as RITI in NAS signaling (e.g. PCO or new IEs) are FFS.